-Industrials, which returned 11.16%, represented the top-performing sector in the Index.
-This was followed by notable performances from the consumer discretionary and materials sectors, which returned 10.52% and 9.49%, respectively.
-The bottom performer was telecommunications services, which returned -3.72%.
+The top-performing sector in the Index was consumer staples, which returned 10.65%.
+This was followed by notable gains from the utilities and materials sectors, which returned 7.96% and 5.26%, respectively.
+The bottom performer was information technology, which returned 0.82%.

 If you're a moderate risk investor seeking competitive long-term investment returns through a broadly diversified portfolio, this Fund may be appropriate for you.
 It offers a high degree of relative predictability in an uncertain stock market by seeking investment results, before expenses, approximating the aggregate price and dividend performance of the securities included in the S&P MidCap 400 Index.